Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-While still in the terminal window, enter the following to **set up a script to detect active Roon streaming status in order to automatically turn the RPi touch screen on and off**:
+While still in the terminal window, enter the following to set up a script to detect active Roon streaming status in order to automatically turn the RPi touch screen on and off:

 ***sudo nano /home/pi/output-monitor.sh***